dbart01/DBSQLite/README.md

 [database commitTransaction];
 ```

-We can then insert a new user and create an index.
+We can then insert a new user, create an index and then drop it.
 We can use Objective-C classes like NSString, NSNumber, NSDate, NSData and even NSArray and NSDictionary (as long as they only contain JSON obejcts) as arguments for insertion.
 DBSQLite will automatically convert them appropriately:

 ```objc
 NSDate *now = [NSDate date]; // Will be stored as a timeIntervalSince1970 (REAL number)